mklrm/PortableLDAPTools/README.md

 ### LDAPClr

-Clears all values from single multi-value attributes.
+Clears all values from single and multi-value attributes.

 ### LDAPAddMember